All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How to Know When to Start Your Next Cycle

 Lab results.
 Your IGF-1 levels should return close to your pre-treatment baseline before starting a new cycle.
 This confirms that your body has had a genuine break.
-If IGF-1 remains elevated, your provider may extend the off-period.
+If IGF-1 remains improved, your provider may extend the off-period.

 Goals and timing.
 Some patients time their cycles around specific goals.
 Athletes may plan cycles around competition schedules.
 Anti-aging patients may align cycles with seasonal routines or travel schedules.